MicroEJ/docs/ApplicationDeveloperGuide/managedc/limitations.rst

 Partially Supported Wasm Instructions
 -------------------------------------

-* memory_grow: Executing the ``memory_grow`` instruction will not result in an error, but it will not expand the Wasm linear either.
+- ``memory.grow``: Executing the ``memory.grow`` instruction will not result in an error, but it will not expand the Wasm linear either.
   Therefore, applications should not try to increase the Wasm linear memory.
   Use the following linker options to set both the initial and maximum linear memory size to the same value: ``-Wl,--initial-memory=<value>`` and  ``-Wl,--max-memory=<value>``

 Simulation